How

 for export because it does not have a residual

-value which civilian Chang Jiang 750 sidecars
+value of the plates which civilian Chang Jiang

-you should seriously consider their sales approach.
+shit and you should seriously consider their sales

-shop and not a virtual shop.
+is a real shop and not a virtual shop.

 d.
 Choosing Your